evertonmj/redis-test/rest_api_test/README.md

 ## Overview
 This Python script provides a complete interface to interact with a Redis API.
 It automates the management of roles, databases, and users, offering functionalities such as:

-- Creating roles
-- Creating and deleting databases
-- Adding and managing users
-- Listing all registered users
-- Handling API errors gracefully
+- Create a New Database: Utilize the Database API to create a new database without using any modules.
+- Create Three New Users: Utilize the Users API to add three new users to the system with the following details:
+a.
+Email: john.doe@example.com, Name: John Doe, Role: db_viewer
+b.
+Email: mike.smith@example.com, Name: Mike Smith, Role: db_member
+c.
+Email: cary.johnson@example.com, Name: Cary Johnson, Role: admin
+- List and Display Users: Utilize the Users API to fetch and display all users in the specified format (name, role, and email).
+- Delete the Created Database: Database API to delete the previously created database

 ## Features
-- **Secure API Requests**: Uses `requests` with `HTTPBasicAuth`.
+- **Secure API Requests**: Uses `requests` with `HTTPBasicAuth` for authentication.
 - **Error Handling**: Detects connection failures, invalid requests, and authentication errors.
-- **Configuration Management**: Uses a separate `config.py` file for credentials and API settings.
+- **Configuration Management**: Uses a separate `config.py` file for parameters and API settings.
-- **Automated Execution**: The script can run all operations in sequence.
+- **Automated Execution**: The script run all operations in sequence.
-- **Modular Design**: Methods can be called individually or as a batch process.

 ## Prerequisites
-Ensure you have Python installed along with the necessary dependencies.
-You can install them using:
+- Python 3.x and PIP 3.x installed on your system.
+- redis-cli tool installed on your system

+Dependencies:
 ```bash
 pip install requests urllib3
 ```